Export Incentive Information

 (1) For goods produced in a preference-receiving country wholly from materials imported from Japan, or those produced in a preference- receiving country entirely from materials wholly obtained in the preference-receiving country and materials imported from Japan, such goods will be regarded as being wholly obtained in that country.

 (2) Any goods exported from Japan which have been used as raw materials or components for the production of any goods produced other than those goods as provided for in the above-mentioned paragraph (1) shall be regarded as wholly obtained in that country.

-Nepal is eligible to Australian System of Tariff Preferences (ASTP) based on the general principle of a five percentage point margin of preference, where the General Tariff (GT) rate is 5 per cent or higher, for goods from beneficiary countries.
-Where the GT rate is less than 5 per cent, the ASTP rate is zero.
+Nepal is eligible to Australian System of Tariff Preferences (ASTP) based on the general principle of a five percentage point margin of preference, where the General Tariff (GT) rate is 5% or higher, for goods from beneficiary countries.
+Where the GT rate is less than 5%, the ASTP rate is zero.

 The preference margin does not apply to the excise duty component of import duties applying to certain potable spirits, tobacco and petroleum products because Australian-made products of the same kind are also subject to excise duties.

 To be eligible for preference under the ASTP, goods must comply with two rules of origin requirements:

 (a) The final process of manufacture must have been carried out in the country claiming preference: and

 (b) At least half of the total factory or works cost of the goods must consist of the value of labor and/or materials of one or more developing countries (for the purposes of this requirement any Australian content may be counted as if it were developing country content).

 The Handicraft By-Law allows duty-free entry for all goods which conform with it.

 - Item 27 in Part II of Schedule 4 to the Customs Tariff Act 1987 applies to fabric containing not less than 90% by weight of natural fibers, being fabric the Collector is satisfied is made by one or more of the following processes, and by no other process: